|

 A second problem exists in first responders’ mental health: the large gender gap.
 According to recent studies, women compose nearly half of the nation’s workforce but account for just 7.3% of firefighters, 13% of police officers and less than 35% of emergency medical personnel.
 Being such an underrepresented group means much of the care designed to support first responders is geared toward men, often leaving women with less support than their male peers.

-Key Differences in Male and Female First Responders’ Mental Health
+What are the Key Differences in Male and Female First Responders’ Mental Health?

 At first glance, it’s evident there are gender differences between men and women.
 Unfortunately, some studies have suggested that these physical differences can lead to gender bias, which may be intentional or unintentional.
 This bias can make the mental load heavier for female first responders since many believe they have something to prove by working in a male-dominated field.